 Production Levels.
-The Company reduced its overall rate of coal production by approximately 10% during the first six months of 2003.
+The Company reduced its overall rate of coal production by approximately 11% during the first quarter of 2003.
 This was in addition to a reduction in overall production of approximately 5% during 2002.
 These actions were taken in response to unfavorable spot coal markets following an extremely mild winter in 2001-2002, a period of industrial economic weakness that dampened electricity demand and an effort by electric utilities to reduce coal stockpile levels.
 Although the timing of any recovery in coal markets remains uncertain, there have been indications that prices may return to more favorable levels in the future.
-These indications include more normal weather patterns over much of the country, some indication of economic recovery and an overall decrease in coal production and utility stockpiles.
+These indications include more normal weather patterns, some indication of economic recovery and an overall decrease in coal production and utility stockpiles.

 Previously, the Company had disclosed that longwall mineable reserves at Mingo Logan were likely to be exhausted during 2002.
 As a result of improvements to the mine plan, the mine is expected to exhaust its longwall mineable reserves in 2006, subject to permit modifications.
-However, due to more difficult mining conditions, production levels and profitability at that mine in the future are expected to be lower than those experienced historically.
+However, due to more difficult mining conditions, production levels in the future are expected to be lower than those experienced historically.

 Postretirement Obligations.
 The Company expects to incur significantly higher expenses related to its postretirement health care obligations in 2003.
-These obligations, coupled with a much smaller increase in pension-related expenses, increased costs by \$8.7 million and \$17.8 million during the second quarter and first six months of 2003, respectively, and are expected to increase non-cash costs by approximately \$8.0 million per quarter from prior year levels for the remainder of the year.
+These obligations, coupled with a much smaller increase in pension-related expenses, increased costs by \$9.1 million during the first quarter of 2003 and are expected to increase non-cash costs by approximately \$8.0 million per quarter from prior year levels for the remainder of the year.